fiberplane/fpx/examples/server-side-events/README.md

 Open the browser and navigate to http://localhost:8787/

-Click "Start Streaming" and you should see an error.
+Click "Start Streaming", and the stream should run for about 10 seconds.

-Remove `instrument(app)` in `src/index.tsx` and try again.
-You should no longer see an error.

-> **TODO** Update the README once this issue is resolved.